Health and Safety

 Wellness & Prevention at Camp: From the Health Center Team

-Our Adventures for Girls and Wilderness Trip leaders are certified in Advanced First Aid and/or as a Wilderness First Responder and are well trained in problems unique to backcountry travel and have a well-developed safety system in place.
+Our cabin leaders are certified in Wilderness First Aid and our Trip Leaders are certified as Wilderness First Responders and are well trained in problems unique to backcountry travel and have a well-developed safety system in place.
 All off-site trips, including our Debsconeag Wilderness Camps, have 24-hour satellite or cell phone access to a nurse in the Health Center.

 Our Health Center staff complete an annual orientation that includes a review of standing medical orders from Chewonki’s supervising physician at Mid Coast Pediatrics in Brunswick, Maine.